Ntropic/ComplexRationals.jl/README.md

 **ComplexRationals.jl** defines a `ComplexRational` number type for Julia:
 complex numbers whose real and imaginary parts are **exact integers divided by a shared denominator**.
-This allows for precise arithmetic on small complex numbers without rounding errors,
+This allows for precise arithmetic on small complex numbers without rounding errors.
-while automatically promoting to floating-point `Complex{Float64}` if necessary.

 ---